rmcwhae/russellmcwhae.ca/src/routes/reading-list.md

 -   _K2: Life and Death on the World's Most Dangerous Mountain_ by Ed Viesturs
 -   _Annapurna: First Conquest of an 8000-meter Peak_ by Maurice Herzog
 -   _The Great Gatsby_ by F. Scott Fitzgerald
+-   _One Day as a Tiger: Alex MacIntyre and the Birth of Light and Fast Alpinism_ by John Porter

 ## 2013